Pocketpills

 Does Ozempic cause dry mouth as a side effect?

 Medications similar to Ozempic have been reported to cause diabetic ketoacidosis, a condition known to cause severe dehydration.
-If you have dry mouth along with loose skin, extreme thirst, feeling confused, it would be a good idea to get yourself checked by a healthcare professional urgently.
+If you have a dry mouth along with loose skin, extreme thirst, and feeling confused, it would be a good idea to get yourself checked by a healthcare professional urgently.
 Diabetic ketoacidosis is more likely to happen if you reduce or stop insulin too quickly after starting Ozempic.
 To be on the safe side, always work with your doctor in adjusting your medications.

-Can Ozempic cause diarrhea?
+Does Ozempic cause diarrhea?

 Yes, Ozempic may cause diarrhea.
 It is one of the most common side effects caused by the medication.